 2. Residency Programs

 General rheumatology training is often given minimal time during primary care residency programs.
 This does not bode well in an aging population where rheumatologic diseases are increasingly common.
 Compounding this problem is the ongoing shortage of rheumatologists.
-In the near future, patients will need to depend more on PCPs for the management of Sjogren’s and other autoimmune diseases.
+In the near future, patients will need to depend more on PCPs for the management of Sjogren’s and other rheumatic diseases.

 3. Rheumatology Fellowships

 These are the post-residency programs that train new rheumatologists.
 Doctors must first complete an internal medicine (or pediatric) residency.
-Think about what this takes: A minimum of nine years of grueling hours and intensive post-college medical education are required to become a rheumatologist.
+Think about what this takes.
+A minimum of nine years of grueling hours and intensive post-college medical education are required to become a rheumatologist.
 It is also notable that medical students now graduate with a huge student loan debt, averaging about $200,000 in 2018.
 To make matters worse, the salaries during residency and fellowship years are dismal.
 It takes a lot of dedication to do this!

 The Sjogren’s training provided by rheumatology fellowship programs is highly dependent on the interests and expertise of the faculty at each academic institution.
-Some newly minted rheumatologists are deeply familiar with current Sjogren’s knowledge.
+Some newly minted rheumatologists are familiar with current Sjogren’s knowledge.
 Others are not.
 Regardless, it is good to keep in mind the extensive training, experience, and sacrifice that rheumatologists must undergo in order to practice their profession.